 After a while, the relationship soured, and the patient complained to the medical school about Mark’s conduct in contacting her and starting a relationship as a result of meeting her as a patient.

-Medics should maintain professional boundaries with patients and their carers.
-The HPCSA Ethical guidelines for good practice in the health care professions
+• Medics should maintain professional boundaries with patients and their carers.

-Think about how you might handle situations like the one above.
-If you have any concerns, discuss these with your supervisor.
+• Think about how you might handle situations like the one above.
+If you have any concerns, discuss these with your consultant or clinical supervisor.